EasyUni logo

 They are typically a two-year program and offer in-depth knowledge and critical thinking skills.

-A-Levels is suitable for students who have a strong command of English, academically disciplined and able to prepare well for exams, and may be planning to study abroad or want to keep options open in terms of continuing their Bachelor’s degree in Malaysia or abroad.
+A-Levels is suitable for students who have a strong command of English, are academically disciplined, and are able to prepare well for exams, and may be planning to study abroad or want to keep options open in terms of continuing their Bachelor’s degree in Malaysia or abroad.

 Pros: